zimolzak/birthday-party/list.md

 - [https://www.danperri.com/book](https://www.danperri.com/book): an
   interesting-looking book from a famous movie title designer

-- Some kind of **loop gizmo** for music.
-The idea is, I record one instrument bit, the machine plays it through a speaker, and then I play something along on a different instrument.
-Maybe what's called a "looper pedal" but I'm not sure.
-Got to be self-contained and as simple as possible (if I have to break out my laptop each time and connect it, I will never use it).
-Maybe speaker included?
-Should be able to record several minutes if needed.

 - **Jaguar XK8**, but not the real car, a scale model :).
 Preferably green.
 Possibly one of the "display" models that's die cast, like those made by Maisto.
 Or literally a Hot Wheels.